 Many data processing operations are only possible with your express consent.
-You can revoke your consent at any time.
-For this purpose, an informal notification by e-mail to us is sufficient.
+You can revoke consent you have already given at any time.
 The legality of the data processing carried out until the revocation remains unaffected by the revocation.

-Right of complaint to the competent supervisory authority
+Right of appeal to the competent supervisory authority

-In the event of infringements of the DSGVO, the persons concerned have the right to appeal to a supervisory authority, in particular in the EU Member State of their habitual residence, workplace or place of presumed infringement.
-The right of appeal shall be without prejudice to other administrative or judicial remedies.
+In the event of breaches of the GDPR, data subjects shall have a right of appeal to a supervisory authority, in particular in the Member State of their habitual residence, their place of work or the place of the alleged breach.
+The right of appeal is without prejudice to other administrative or judicial remedies.

-You have the right to have data which we process automatically on the basis of your consent or in fulfilment of a contract handed over to you or to a third party in a common, machine-readable format.
-If you request the direct transfer of the data to another responsible person, this will only be done as far as it is technically feasible.
+You have the right to have data that we process automatically on the basis of your consent or in fulfillment of a contract handed over to you or to a third party in a common, machine-readable format.
+If you request the direct transfer of the data to another controller, this will only be done insofar as it is technically feasible.